MarkusM-SH/Imaris_2_Tiff-Converter/README.md

 # Imaris_2_Tiff-Converter
 A small Python script and executable that takes an ims file and converts it to an tiff file.
+The images can be saved as 16bit tiffs or as 8-bit images either scaled or unscaled.

 ## NOTE
 The script reads resolution_level = 0 (full resolution) from the ims file and transposes the 5D array from TCZYX to TZCYX.